approach0/docs/src/demo.md

 $ cd /var/www/html/
 $ ln -s $PROJECT/demo/web ./demo
 ```
+Make sure $PROJECT path is accessable by httpd (i.e. Nginx), then

-Then you should be able to visit `http://127.0.0.1/demo` page.
+you should be able to visit `http://127.0.0.1/demo` page.

 ### Install php-curl
 The `search-relay.php` in web directory is using php-curl to relay